Kav1050/VPRM_Recorder/README.md

 - xlsxwriter = pip install XlsxWriter

-To compile into a windows exe file you need Pyinstaller installed = pip install pyinstaller then in a CMD prompt window, navigate to the folder where the VPRM_Recorder file is and and run = pyinstaller --onefile VPRM_Recorder.py
+To compile into a windows exe file you need Pyinstaller installed = pip install pyinstaller then in a CMD prompt window, navigate to the folder where the VPRM_Recorder file is and and run = pyinstaller --onefile --noconsole your_script.py